 All Saints’ Day is a day of celebrating all Christian Saints recognized in the religion.
 Those from the Roman Catholic, Protestant, and Anglican churches celebrate this day on the 1st of November each year.
 It is also celebrated in many eastern churches on the first Sunday after the Pentecost.
-Other names for this day are All hallows Tide, All Hallows’ Day, and All-Hallomas.
-In the Philippines in particular, celebration is grand that they even consider this one an entire week of celebration.
+Other names for this day are All hallows Tide, All Hallows’ Day, and All-Hallowmas.
+In the Philippines in particular, the celebration is grand that they even consider this one an entire week of celebration.
 Learn more about this interesting day below.

 What is All Saints’ Day?

 This day celebrates and honors all saints, whether they are known or unknown.
 It has been passed down in Christian tradition from generation to generation.
 In the World, this day also marks the day when people can reunite with their families, go to the cemetery where their loved ones are buried, and remember and celebrate the lives those people had and the memories they share.
 Hence, this day also serves as a day of remembering the dead.

 During the early days of Christian tradition, people started to celebrate a day of solemnity to commemorate the anniversary of the death of Jesus Christ.
 During the 4th century, feasts to celebrate the Saints were celebrated and quickly spread.

 The foundation of the Feast of All Saints can be traced back to Pope Gregory III declaring November 1 as the day of celebration.
 This was even more widely celebrated during the days of Charlemagne.
 In the Frankish Empire in particular, the day was declared as an obligation as per the decree by Louis de Pious back in 835.

 The festival was retained even after the reformation in the colander of the Lutheran and Anglican churches.
 In the Lutheran churches, in particular, the day served as a way to commemorate the dead.